ShrikeGames/commander_gpt/README.md

 ## TODOs
 - (Maybe) Make the animation match the audio playback's pace
 - Improve the animation effect.
+  - Framerate independent (using time delta) sin/cos instead of linear
+  - Configurable speed
+- Remove waiting for mic from individual threads and centralize it
+  - Have each individual character thread wait for their activation key (currently end mic input key) and add themselves to a queue
+  - This will let us avoid double mic inputs if you want to talk to everyone
+  - This will avoid characters talking over each other, they will wait their turn
+  - This will allow having one mic input button to get input, then ask from any character you want to respond afterwards
 - Investigate issue where openAI returned some characters that broke the Azure TTS (program still ran but it did not read it aloud)
 - (Maybe) Would be nice to support full animations or 3D models easily
   - Could look at azure's virtual assistants as one option